kagisearch/kagi-docs/docs/kagi/company/faqs.md

 We do not have any discounts because Kagi is not yet profitable and there is nothing to discount from.

-We are working towards unlimited searches for $10 which should be available in the fall of 2023.
+We are recently [updated our plans](https://blog.kagi.com/update-kagi-search-pricing) with unlimited searches for $10.

 ## Can I expense Kagi and Orion at work?